Flat Rock Archives: Community outreach

-The Flat Rock Archives is currently collecting and preserving a wide range of archival material, including genealogical records, newspaper articles, photographs, maps, church records, school records, rare books, and tangible artifacts that relate to African-American history in the rural South.
+The Flat Rock Archive is collecting and preserving a wide range of archival material, including genealogical records, newspaper articles, photographs, maps, church records, school records, rare books, and tangible artifacts related to African-American history in the rural South.

 In 2010, the Flat Rock Archives worked with Arabia Mountain High School to perform an honorary school graduation ceremony for eight African American elders of the Flat Rock community who were in their 70s, 80s and 90s.
 The students all attended Flat Rock School in the 1930s and 1940s, a time when there was such hostility to educating blacks.
 The students were given honorary high school diplomas from the DeKalb County school system because during the time they were in school the county did not give high school diplomas to blacks.

-The DeKalb History Center is currently housing the Flat Rock Archives exhibit "Deep Roots in DeKalb: The Flat Rock Story of Resilience".
-It includes objects collected from community residents that showcase more than 150 years of history.
-Deep Roots in DeKalb: The Flat Rock Story of Resilience is Open at the DeKalb History Center in Decatur, Georgia through 2021.
-An opening reception was held on the evening of Thursday, February 28th, 2019, at the DeKalb History Center.
-Staff of the DeKalb History Center, Flat Rock Archives, National Park Service and the Arabia Mountain Heritage Area Alliance were present, as well as members of the public and officials from DeKalb County and the cities of Decatur, Lithonia, and Stonecrest.

-The Archives also maintains the Historic African American Flat Rock Cemetery.
+The Archive also maintains the Historic African American Flat Rock Cemetery.